ritvikindupuri/CORTEX-SENTINEL/README.md

 Unlike signature-based detection, Cortex Sentinel uses a Generative AI model (Gemini 2.5 Flash) as a classifier.
 It evaluates the "intent" of a log entry, assigning a probability score based on detected Indicators of Compromise (IoCs).

 #### B. Red Team Simulator (Wargames Mode)
 To test defenses, the platform includes a built-in Adversarial Simulator.
-It can interface with the Anthropic API (Claude 3.5 Sonnet) or Google Gemini to generate realistic, sophisticated attack logs.
+It can interface with the **Anthropic API (Claude 3.7 Sonnet)** or Google Gemini to generate realistic, sophisticated attack logs.
 This allows security teams to validate their defense posture against specific vectors like "Social Engineering" or "MCP Exploitation" before a real attack occurs.

 #### C. Real-Time Ops Center
 A React-based dashboard provides situational awareness, visualizing system load, threat distribution, and an anomaly timeline.
 All metrics are calculated client-side based on the live telemetry stream.